 What is a Coach?

 A coach is someone who instructs and works with students or with adult clients to prepare them for anything from performing at their peak in recreational or professional sports, to developing skills that will help a person achieve life and career goals.
-A coach can be a private tutor, a counselor, or a life-skills coordinator.
-They may work in a private office, out of their home, or at accredited primary, secondary or post-secondary educational institution.

 What does a Coach do?

 A coach's primary responsibility is to motivate the student or client to achieve their potential in any area or areas that need improvement.
 They also develop specific skill sets and goals important to the job or type of recreation.
 These skills vary depending on the type of mentor to student relationship.